Azita Youssefi

 She has been a voice and piano teacher at Chicago's Old Town School of Folk Music since 2002, and has served as composer and musical director for theater productions of musicals by Brian Torrey Scott.

 Background

 Born in the United States to Iranian parents, Azita spent part of her childhood in Iran and was attending grade school in Tehran when the Iranian revolution began in late 1978.
 Her family moved back to the United States soon after, settling in Bethesda, Maryland.
 Growing up, she attended an all-girls school, Holton-Arms, and studied classical piano.
 As a teen, she would attend punk rock shows in Washington, D.C.
 In 1989, Azita moved to Chicago to study at the Art Institute of Chicago.
-She is a fluent Persian speaker.
+She speaks Persian.

 Musical career

 Scissor Girls

 Disillusioned with the visual arts as a medium for expression, she turned to performance art and sound.
 In 1991, she formed the spastic noise-rock group The Scissor Girls with Sue Anne Zollinger on guitar (later replaced by Kelly Kuvo), Heather Melowic on drums, and herself on vocals and bass.
 Their live performances were highly theatrical and the members often dressed in homemade costumes ranging from Catholic schoolgirl uniforms to clothes made of Bubble Wrap and duct tape.
 After two albums and a singles compilation, the Scissor Girls broke up in late 1996.